Lumance/Lumance/README.md

 # 🚀 Cashablanca

 Welcome to Cashablanca!
-This is your smart financial assistant designed to help you keep track of your spending in a meaningful way.
-With Cashablanca, you can easily classify your expenses into WANTS and NEEDS—giving you a clear picture of where your money is going and helping you make smarter financial decisions.
+This is your personal finance assistant that helps you manage, categorize, and track your spending with ease.
+Whether you're looking to differentiate between essential needs and non-essential wants or dive deep into spending patterns.
+Cashablanca uses smart AI to provide you with valuable insights to take control of your finances.
+Let’s make managing money smarter, simpler, and more insightful!

 ---